 Skip to main content

 Data quality routes live under /v1/data-quality/*.
 Use them before historical pulls, replay windows, exports, dashboards, alerts, and model inputs depend on market data.
 These routes return resource-specific bodies such as StatusResponse, CoverageResponse, SymbolCoverageResponse, IncidentsResponse, LatencyResponse, and SlaResponse.
 They are not ordinary market-data envelopes.
-Use the generated REST reference as the schema source for each response body.
+Use Endpoint Reference as the schema source for each response body.
+For public discovery surfaces, /v1/status/coverage exposes a System-route coverage summary in the same OpenAPI contract.
+Use /v1/data-quality/* when a workflow needs the deeper data-quality resource bodies.
+Some data-quality routes keep the path or query parameter name exchange for API compatibility.
+Treat that value as the supported venue-family key for the route.
+It is not a claim that every exchange is covered.

 Preflight Sequence